Rothenburg ob der Tauber

-Rothenburg ob der Tauber ([ˈʁoːtn̩bʊʁk ʔɔp deːɐ̯ ˈtaʊbɐ]) is a town in the district of Ansbach of Mittelfranken (Middle Franconia), the Franconia region of Bavaria, Germany.
+Rothenburg ob der Tauber ([ˈʁoːtn̩bʊʁk ʔɔp deːɐ̯ ˈtaʊbɐ]) is a town located in the district of Ansbach of Mittelfranken (Middle Franconia), the Franconia region of Bavaria, Germany.
 It is well known for its well-preserved medieval old town, a destination for tourists from around the world.
 It is part of the popular Romantic Road through southern Germany.
-Today it is one of only three towns in Germany that still have completely intact city walls, the other two being Nördlingen and Dinkelsbühl, both also in Bavaria.
+Today it is one of only four towns in Germany that still have completely intact city walls, the other three being Nördlingen, Dinkelsbühl and Berching, all in Bavaria.

-Rothenburg was a free imperial city from the late Middle Ages to 1803.
+Rothenburg was a free imperial city (German: Reichsstadt) from the late Middle Ages to 1803.
 In 1884 Johann Friedrich (von) Hessing (1838–1918) built Wildbad Rothenburg o.d.T.
 1884–1903.

 Name

-The name "Rothenburg ob der Tauber" is German for "Red castle above the Tauber".
-This is so because the town is located on a plateau overlooking the Tauber River.
-As to the name "Rothenburg", some say it comes from the German words rot (red) and burg (burgh, medieval fortified settlement), referring to the red color of the roofs of the houses which overlook the river.
-The name may also refer to the process of retting ("rotten" in German) flax for linen production.
+The name "Rothenburg ob der Tauber" is German for "Red castle above the Tauber", describing the town's location on a plateau overlooking the Tauber River.
+Rothenburg Castle, in close vicinity to the village and also called Alte Burg (old castle), gave the city its name.